arocketman/Town-Of-Salem-Helping-Tool/README.md

 # Town-Of-Salem-Helping-Tool
-This is a helping tool for town of salem, I find it particularly useful because I have two screens.
-It doesn't provide much, but it helps me out.
+This is a helping tool for town of salem to find player roles in a more organized fashion.

 You can use it here: